souravkumardubey/OutLoud/README.md

 ## 🚀 Overview

-Threads Clone is a community-driven web application that allows users to:
+Outloud is a community-driven web application that allows users to:
-- Create and share posts (threads)
+- Create and share posts
 - Join or create communities
 - Engage in nested conversations
 - Receive real-time notifications